Skip to main content

 Close (default)Final price of the periodThe standard choice - the close represents the period's final consensus of value

-OpenFirst price of the periodOpening-range breakout style strategies
+OpenFirst price of the periodOpening range breakout style strategies

-HighHighest price of the periodAn average of Highs runs above price — useful as dynamic resistance or an exit band
+HighHighest price of the periodAn average of Highs runs above price - useful as dynamic resistance

-LowLowest price of the periodAn average of Lows runs below price — useful as dynamic support or a trailing stop
+LowLowest price of the periodAn average of Lows runs below price - useful as dynamic support

-Averaged price points (smoother, less affected by single-price spikes):
+Averaged price points (smoother, less affected by single price spikes):

 SourceFormulaNotes